-National Student Survey, 2017 - Overall College student satisfaction: 89%.
-We are the highest ranked of the non-specialist University of London institutions for student satisfaction.
+National Student Survey, 2017 - Overall College student satisfaction: 89% putting us in the top quartile for universities in the UK.
+Royal Holloway is ranked 1st amongst the University of London institutions and the larger London based uniiversities for overall student satisfaction.

 2014 Research Excellence Framework (published 2014)